 Dr. Michel Gagner has been an instrumental agent in the evolution of the Gastric Bypass (GB) procedure into what it has become today.
-His team performed the second GB while he was working at the Cleveland Clinic in "95, and was the first to perform a hand-assisted GB in "96.
-He brought forth multiple modifications that were adopted worldwide and have become standard: the use of an antecolic and antegastric limb in "96, the use of a split omentum in "96, and the use of trans-oral techniques.
+His team performed the second GB while he was working at the Cleveland Clinic in 1995, and was the first to perform a hand-assisted GB in 1996.
+He brought forth multiple modifications that were adopted worldwide and have become standard: the use of an antecolic and antegastric limb in 1996, the use of a split omentum in 1996, and the use of trans-oral techniques.
 Dr. Gagner is also an experienced revisionist of the GB, being the first surgeon to convert both a gastric band and a VBG into a GB by laparoscopy in 1996.
 Today, the laparoscopic RYGB is an increasingly popular choice for weight loss surgeries in Montreal.

-Gastric bypass combines gastric reduction and intestinal malabsorption to achieve weight loss.
+Roux-en-Y gastric bypass surgery combines gastric reduction and intestinal malabsorption to help patients lose excess weight.
 The procedure involves creating a small gastric pouch near the esophageal sphincter.
 The first part of the intestine is cut in two: the lower section (Roux limb) is attached to the newly-formed gastric pouch, and the upper section (Bilio-Pancreatic limb) is attached further down the Roux limb.
-Digestive juices from the excluded stomach and Bilio-Pancreatic limb flow into the Roux limb, thus constraining digestion and ingestion further down the intestinal pathway, which helps patients lose weight.
+Digestive juices from the excluded stomach pouch and Bilio-Pancreatic limb flow into the Roux limb of the small intestine, thus constraining digestion and ingestion further down the intestinal pathway, which helps patients lose weight.

 Risks of Surgery